ethereum/consensus-specs/specs/deneb/p2p-interface.md

 Requests sidecars by block root and index.
 The response is a list of `BlobSidecar` whose length is less than or equal to the number of requests.
-It may be less in the case that the responding peer is missing blocks and sidecars.
+It may be less in the case that the responding peer is missing blocks or sidecars.

 The response is unsigned, i.e. `BlobSidecar`, as the signature of the beacon block proposer may not be available beyond the initial distribution via gossip.